Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

   - For example, GΠ☂☂, originally composed by stacking 3:4:5 harmonies over 50, 60, and 69 Hz and using the union as the scale, was remapped to 12-edo in a MIDI rendition.

-  - The ministry's first non-diatonic single, Just Intonated JIst [7], was broadcast on Vecistani airwaves, having been released on SoundCloud immediately after the airing.
+  - The ministry's first non-diatonic single, Just Intonated JIst, was broadcast on Vecistani airwaves, having been released on SoundCloud immediately after the airing.

 ## Television Ministry